2024 Raleigh Christmas Parade signals start of holiday season

 RALEIGH, N.C.
-(WTVD) -- The 2024 Raleigh Christmas Parade is almost here!
-This year marks the 80th rendition of the holiday tradition.
+(WTVD) -- The 2024 Raleigh Christmas Parade was a success!
+This year marked the 80th rendition of the holiday tradition.

-The parade will begin began with a special holiday performance by country music artist George Birge will kick the parade off.
+The parade began with a special holiday performance by country music artist George Birge.

-The parade will start on Hillsborough Street at St. Mary's Street.
-It will proceed down to the State Capitol and turned right onto Salisbury Street and then make a couple quick turns around the State Capitol -- left onto Morgan Street, right onto Fayetteville Street.
-The parade will then continue down Fayetteville Street until Lenoir Street.
+The parade started on Hillsborough Street at St. Mary's Street.
+It proceeded down to the State Capitol and turned right onto Salisbury Street and then made a couple quick turns around the State Capitol -- left onto Morgan Street, right onto Fayetteville Street.
+The parade then continued down Fayetteville Street until Lenoir Street.

 This year's parade marks the return of motorized vehicles after none were allowed in 2023.